pclov3r/iq_tool/README.md

 *What does this mean?*

 *   **It's Experimental.** While it works, it hasn't been battle-tested across a wide variety of systems and edge cases nor has it had a security review.
 *   **Design choices not stable.** You may see features, command line options, etc. suddenly appear and disappear.
-You may also see large commits of lots of changes.
+You may also see large commits of lots of changes. **The mainline codebase may also be broken at times.
+Releases may be more stable.**
 *   **Bugs are expected.** The logic very likely has quirks that haven't been discovered yet.
 Other issues causing crashes likely exist too.
 *   **Use with caution!** I wouldn't use this for anything mission-critical without a thorough personal review of the code. *For serious work, a mature framework like* [GNU Radio](https://github.com/gnuradio/gnuradio) *is always a better bet.*